cdc00015/353HW1Carr/SQL/README.md

 ---

 #### Overview
 Upon being grouped together, we first shared our individual assignments with each other and began to discuss similarities and differences.
-We quickly noticed that two of our three project ideas were extremely similar, so we decided to consolidate our ideas and make a web app that allows for ~~~ ? the searching of NFL player (or team) with weather condition to see how they (player or team) did in the selected weather conditions ? ~~~
+We quickly noticed that two of our three project ideas were extremely similar, so we decided to consolidate our ideas and make a web app that will allow users to search by an NFL player, or team, along with a weather condition to see how they, the player or team, performed under those conditions.

 ---